hansadikumanayake-commits/FieldTrack/README.md

 The system has two user roles: user and admin.

-Users can mark IN and OUT attendance, capture their current location automatically, and upload or capture a photo of the visited place.
+Users can mark IN and OUT attendance, capture their current location automatically, and upload or capture a photo of visited places.

 Admins can view all user records, photos, and map locations of each IN and OUT entry.